PauloPeres/wordpress_slack_invite/README.md

 - Experiment with the plugin in a WordPress environment to see the form and API calls in action.
 - Review how the `Slack` class builds HTTP requests with the Requests library to extend functionality.
 - Explore WordPress Plugin Boilerplate conventions used by the classes to add hooks or features.

+### Continuous Integration

+Unit tests run automatically on GitHub Actions for every push and pull request.